OCA/reporting-engine/bi_sql_editor/readme/CONFIGURE.rst

   .. figure:: ../static/description/04_materialized_view_setting.png
      :width: 800 px

+* Before creating the UI elements, you can modify two specific settings based on your
+  needs:

-* Before applying the final step, you will need to add a specific Parent Menu to use when creating the UI Menu for the report.
-By default, it will be set with the `SQL Views` menu, which can be changed before creating the UI elements in order to have the report accessible from a different place within Odoo.
+    * **Parent Menu**: Apply a Parent Menu to use for when creating the UI elements.
+By default, it will be set with the ``SQL Views`` menu, but you can change it to make the report accessible from a different place within Odoo.

+    * **Scheduled Action periodicity**: To customize the frequency for running the Scheduled Action that refreshes the Materialized view, go to the Settings page.

 * Finally, click on 'Create UI', to create new menu, action, graph view and search view.